Taiwo Awoniyi arrived at Liverpool in August 2015 with a burgeoning reputation forged through his exploits with Nigeria's youth international teams.

 He was off on his travels again in August 2016 when he joined Dutch side NEC Nijmegen on a season-long loan deal, scoring three goals throughout the term.

-A third successive agreement of the same kind saw Awoniyi move to Royal Excel Mouscron in Belgium for the duration of the 2017-18 campaign.
+A third successive agreement of the same kind saw Awoniyi move to Royal Excel Mouscron for the duration of the 2017-18 campaign, a spell during which he scored 11 times for the Belgian club.

-On July 17 2018 it was announced that Awoniyi had signed a new long-term contract with Liverpool.
-A week later, he joined KAA Gent on a season-long loan deal.
+In July 2018, it was announced that Awoniyi had signed a new long-term contract with Liverpool.

 Click here to read an interview with Taiwo.